matt-dray/nctl-teaching-schools/README.md

 ### Disclaimer

-* This was built independently and not on behalf of NCTL
+* This was built independently and not on behalf of the Teaching Regulation Agency
 * Only schools with co-ordinates listed in [Get Information About Schools](https://get-information-schools.service.gov.uk/) could be mapped (nine are missing from the full dataset)
-* This tool is not a replacement for the official [Teaching schools](http://apps.nationalcollege.org.uk/s2ssd_new/index.cfm) service
+* This tool is not a replacement for the official [teaching schools](http://apps.nationalcollege.org.uk/s2ssd_new/index.cfm) service